GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 -   Use the const specifier ***whenever possible***.

+-   Use of const for value-type function parameters ***should*** be used when the function author wants the value to be guaranteed constant for the life of the function.

 -   Floating point constants ***must*** be suffixed with an "f" to prevent an implicit conversion from double to float.
 Constants of other types ***should*** limit conversions using the "ul", "ull",